metayeti/YABS.js/HOWTO.md

 Any output from the scripts will be visible mid-build, we can use `console.log` to output any information relevant to the build.

-Arguments are passed to the scripts, the first two of which are the build source directory and the source destination directory (in that order).
+Arguments are passed to the scripts, the first two of which are the build source directory and the build destination directory (in that order).
 All arguments that come after are custom arguments which we may add to the build instructions entry so we can for example control some flags in the script:

 ```JSON
   "events": {